esimov/caire/README.md

 - [x] Support for both shrinking or enlarging the image
 - [x] Resize image both vertically and horizontally
 - [x] Can process whole directories recursively and concurrently
-- [x] Does not require any third party library
 - [x] Use of sobel threshold for fine tuning
 - [x] Use of blur filter for increased edge detection
-- [x] Square the image with a single command
+- [x] Support for squaring the image with a single command
 - [x] Support for proportional scaling
 - [x] Face detection to avoid face deformation
 - [x] Support for multiple output image type (jpg, jpeg, png, bmp, gif)

-#### TODO
-- [ ] GUI progress indicator
+- [x] **GUI progress indicator**

 ## Face detection

-The library is capable of detecting human faces prior resizing the images by using the Pigo (https://github.com/esimov/pigo) face detection library, which does not require to have OpenCV installed.
+The library is capable of detecting human faces prior resizing the images by using the lightweight Pigo (https://github.com/esimov/pigo) face detection library.
+The library does not require to already have OpenCV installed.

 The image below illustrates the application capabilities for human face detection prior resizing.
 It's clearly visible from the image that with face detection activated the algorithm will avoid cropping pixels inside the detected faces, retaining the face zone unaltered.